,

 Local churches can and should collect completed ballots from people in their congregations.
 This is a great way to get more good votes in.
 If you're part of a local church, it might be your best "get out the vote" effort!

 When you talk with your pastor, also ask to have a voter registration table and announce this opportunity up front.
-Feb.
-20 is the voter registration deadline, so your Voter Registration Sunday should be Feb.
-11 or 18.
+Oct.
+21 is the voter registration deadline, so your last chance for Voter Registration Sunday is Oct.
+20.

 Your (or the pastor's) announcement will encourage congregants there's a secure place to deposit their ballots (just make sure you don't mix ballots from different counties, because an elections office can only receive ballots from voters in its own county).
 "Ballot collecting" is completely legal.
 Learn more